Separation of Powers Bootcamp

 Financial Support:

-SPI will reimburse attendees for domestic coach airfare to and from the Washington, DC area, pay for two nights of hotel accommodations in Washington, DC, and provide dinner on Aug.
-4, breakfast and lunch on Aug.
-5, and breakfast and lunch on Aug.
-6. In addition, SPI will provide attendees with a $300.00 honorarium.
+SPI will reimburse attendees for domestic coach airfare (or comparable long-distance transportation) to and from the Washington, DC area, pay and arrange for two nights of hotel accommodations in Washington, DC, and provide dinner on Aug.
+3, breakfast and lunch on Aug.
+4, and breakfast and lunch on Aug.
+5. In addition, SPI will provide attendees with a $300.00 honorarium.
+Attendees are encouraged to use a portion of their honorarium for local travel expenses (e.g., taxis to/from airports and campus).

 Who Should Apply:

-Any recent law school graduate who is interested in learning more about the separation of powers and administrative law.
+Last year’s inaugural bootcamp was attended by recent law school graduates preparing to clerk on a variety of courts—including multiple United States Court of Appeals, multiple United States District Courts, and a state Supreme Court.
+Any recent law school graduate who is interested in learning more about the separation of powers and administrative law is encouraged to apply.
 Preference will be given to graduates who are set to clerk for a judge within the next one to two years, and who demonstrate an interest in engaging deeply with the material.

 How To Apply: